-Esther shows and publishes her work internationally, recently collaborating with composer Deirdre Gribbin, writer Carol Mavor and Studio Hato for a solo museum show Heavy the Sea, shown at Transformer Station in Cleveland in 2017.
-Esther co-edited and co-curated the book and exhibition Staging Disorder with artist Christopher Stewart in 2015, and is currently working on a monograph of visual works and essays, Fulmine, forthcoming by Stanley/ Barker.
+Esther shows and publishes her work internationally, recently collaborating with composer Deirdre Gribbin, writer Carol Mavor and Studio Hato for a solo museum show Heavy the Sea, shown at Transformer Station in Cleveland.
+Esther co-edited and co-curated the book and exhibition Staging Disorder with artist Christopher Stewart in 2015.
+In 2021 Teichmann and Stewart received a Wellcome Trust grant to create the film piece, Constellations, featured on an online platform designed by Studio Hato with essays commissioned by the artists.
+Teichmann is currently working on a monograph of visual works and essays, On Sleeping and Drowning, forthcoming by Stanley/ Barker.